 The month of January is annually known as Birth Defects Prevention Month.
-The theme for 2020 is “Best for You.
+The theme for 2021 is “Best for You.
 Best for Baby.”
+We know that not all birth defects can be prevented.
+But, you can increase your chances of having a healthy baby by doing what you can to be your healthiest self both before and during pregnancy.

 According to the Center for Disease Control, there are 5 important steps every mother can take to reduce the chance of delivering an infant with a birth defect.
 Here are there top 5: